How Much Does a Bathroom Remodel Increase Home Value?

 You can expand your search to other areas, too.
 Each one will have a star rating, reviews, and photos of past projects for you to peruse.
 You can contact them straight from the website.

-To navigate Angie, type in your search, and then you’ll go through a list of questions to determine your location, the changes you want, where you are in the process, the desired completion timing, funding, and more details about the building.
+To navigate Angi, type in your search, and then you’ll go through a list of questions to determine your location, the changes you want, where you are in the process, the desired completion timing, funding, and more details about the building.

 At the end of the questions, you can either have a matched list emailed to you or browse a directory.
 You’ll instantly see a list of Angie-certified contractors.

-Click on one and you’ll be taken to a profile with contact information, services offered, and reviews.
+Click on one, and you’ll be taken to a profile with contact information, services offered, and reviews.

 Finally, make sure to stay organized with all of your appraisals.
 When you choose your contractors, be sure to keep track of all contracts, warranties, invoices, and total money spent.